pyusb/pyusb/docs/tutorial.rst

 The first, third and fourth parameters are equal for both methods, they are the endpoint address, interface number and timeout, respectivelly.
 The second parameter is the data payload (write) or the number of bytes to read (read).
-The return of the ``read`` function is an instance of the array_ object or the number of bytes written for the ``write`` method.
+The returned data if either an instance of the array_ object for the ``read`` method or the number of bytes written for the ``write`` method.

 As in ``ctrl_transfer``, the ``timeout`` parameter is optional.
 When the ``timeout``